miuris/miuris/README.md

 This space evolves as I do.
 Thanks for stopping by!

 ### About Me:
-**BSc in Cybersecurity**, AWS Cloud Practitioner, and backend development
+**BSc in Cybersecurity**, AWS Cloud Practitioner,
-MSc Software Engineering- AI Focus (in progress)
+MSc Information Technology Management
+Software Engineering Bootcamp

 <h>Currently building APIs, automating secure infrastructure, and learning AI</br>
 <h>Fascinated by where human potential and artificial intelligence meet</br>